This article originally appeared in the Bozeman Daily Chronicle.

 Recently, the National Park Service modestly raised entry fees by about $5 at all parks where fees are currently charged.
 This should generate an additional $60 million a year, with 80 percent of the user fees remaining in the park where they were collected to help fund park management.
 As recreationists, it’s great news that for the price of an ice cream cone at Yellowstone’s Canyon Lodge, we will collectively be investing millions in the future of our national parks.

 States, too, are finding ways to involve users in funding and managing public recreation opportunities.
 This November, voters in Georgia will have a chance to approve the Georgia Outdoor Stewardship Act, which would take a portion of taxes collected from the sale of recreational equipment and licenses and redirect that money to a permanent fund for maintaining state parks and recreation areas.

 Modest recreation fees and dedicated revenue from the sale of outdoor recreation gear have a precedent in America.
 It is how we fund wildlife conservation.
 Sportsmen and women all across the nation pay to purchase hunting and fishing licenses, stamps to harvest species, and excise taxes on hunting and fishing gear and equipment.
 With the money going directly back into wildlife management, this approach not only makes them part of the solution, it also gives them a sense of ownership and pride in our wildlife heritage.
-The disciples of the America’s most famous hunter Theodore Roosevelt have created a user pays system that could equally apply in some form to the disciples of the America’s most famous hiker John Muir.
+The disciples of America’s most famous hunter Theodore Roosevelt have created a user pays system that could equally apply in some form to the disciples of America’s most famous hiker John Muir.